pdee/pdee/doc/variables-python-mode.rst

 py-indent-comments
 ------------------
 When t, comment lines are indented.

 py-uncomment-indents-p
 ----------------------
 When non-nil, after uncomment indent lines.

 py-separator-char
 -----------------
 Values set by defcustom only will not be seen in batch-mode.

 py-custom-temp-directory
 ------------------------
 If set, will take precedence over guessed values from `py-temp-directory'.
 Default is the empty string.

+When set, make sure the directory exists.

 py-beep-if-tab-change
 ---------------------
 Ring the bell if `tab-width' is changed.
 If a comment of the form

   	# vi:set tabsize=<number>:

 is found before the first code line when the file is entered, and the current value of (the general Emacs variable) `tab-width' does not